ocni-dtu/livestock-blog/content/posts/utci_parameters.md

 ![alt text]({filename}/images/utci_parameters/utci_mrt.png)

-The influence of mean radiant temperature is a bit more streight forward that the other two.
+The influence of mean radiant temperature is a bit more straight forward that the other two.
 If you have a lower mean radiant temperature than air temperature you will have a decrease in UTCI compared to the reference and vice versa.
 The relationship is however not linear.
 The further the mean radiant temperature and air temperature are the larger the effect on UTCI is.

-### Feedback and Comments
-If you have any feedback or comments please let me know!
-You can comment on my related LinkedIn posts:

-* Relative Humidity Chart (Not yet online)
-* Wind Speed Chart (Not yet online)
-* Mean Radiant Temperature Chart (Not yet online)
-* General Blog Post (Not yet online)

 **Bibliography**